spacevini8/hackapet/pets/roombaPetDatingSim/README.md

 Press up to continue the Roomba dialogue
 Repeat and let the Roomba decide your fate!
 Press UP to restart and try finding another roomba!

+(Also don't hold the UP button, it will make the game turbo mode cause I couldn't figure out how to make it only progress once :'D)